 As part of the research design, we randomly allocated the workers to two groups:

 The fact that the ‘control’ group was also able to avail WOVO limited our ability to draw causal inference.
-However, increased participation of workers from the treatment group (owing to formal enrollment and encouragement) helped drive difference in utilization and estimate the impact of the program.
+However, increased participation of workers from the treatment group (owing to formal enrollment and encouragement) helped drive differences in utilization and estimate the impact of the program.

 We found that the treatment group had absenteeism rates that were 3-4% lower than the control group during the treatment period.

 In addition to the quantitative findings from our experiment, we also interacted with Human Resource managers in the two factories to understand their experience of implementing and using WOVO.
-We found that low literacy is a barrier in using an SMS service, and that workers sometimes prefer to talk face to face or call factory managers.
-Further, the existing responsibilities of specific floor managers need to be leveraged to troubleshoot and increase the speed of this process.
+We found that low literacy is a barrier to using an SMS service, and that workers sometimes prefer to talk face to face with or call factory managers.
+Further, the existing responsibilities of specific floor managers need to be leveraged to troubleshoot and increase the speed of this communication process.
 We also heard that usage of WOVO increased once workers started trusting the service.
-In fact, the managers felt that this tool brought the workers closer to the management.
+In fact, managers felt that this tool brought workers closer to the management.
 They underscored the need for an incentive system to encourage managers to execute a tool properly.
 They all endorsed the need for such tools in all factories.
 However, external tools present a huge cost barrier due to high subscription fees.
-Thus while there is buy in from management to implement such a tool, for companies like Shahi that run over 60 factories, having their own tool that leverages the local ecosystem, makes more business sense.
+Thus while there is buy-in from management to implement such a tool, for companies like Shahi that run over 60 factories, having their own tool that leverages the local ecosystem makes more business sense.
 This is where we stepped in to develop a tool from the ground up which you can read more about here.